 World Mosquito Day

-Date When Celebrated : This holiday is always held on August 20
+When is World Mosquito Day?
+This holiday is always celebrated on August 20

 Bring out the mosquito netting.
 Grab the bug spray and the citronella candles.
 World Mosquito Day is today.
-It commemorates the day when the relationship between mosquitos and malaria was identified.
+This August 20 holiday commemorates the day when the relationship between mosquitos and malaria was identified.
 Malaria is an infectious disease caused by parasitic protozoans.
 Malaria causes debilitating illness and even death.

 On this day in 1897, British doctor Sir Ronald Ross discovered the link between mosquitos and the transmission of malaria.
 Ross also identified that the female Anopheles mosquito transmits the disease.
-In 1902, Ross was awarded the Nobel Prize in Physiology and Medicine for his discovery
+In 1902, Ross was awarded the Nobel Prize in Physiology and Medicine for his discovery.

 About 1,500 cases of malaria are diagnosed in the United States each year.
 The vast majority of these cases are travelers and immigrants entering the U.S. from parts of the world where malaria is common.

-The goal of this special day, is to raise awareness of causes of Malaria, and to learn methods of prevention.
-With the knowledge that mosquitoes carry other diseases, most notably the dangerous Zika virus, it is even more important today, to be aware, and to understand the necessity of avoid coming in contact with mosquitos.
+The goal of this special day is to raise awareness of the causes of Malaria and to learn methods of prevention.
+With the knowledge that mosquitoes carry other diseases, most notably the dangerous Zika virus, it is even more important today, to be aware, and to understand the necessity of avoiding coming in contact with mosquitos.

-The London School of Hygiene and Tropical Medicine celebrates World Mosquito Day annually, since the 1930s,.
-They hold exhibitions and parties designed to entertain and to inform people.
+The London School of Hygiene and Tropical Medicine celebrates World Mosquito Day annually, since the 1930s, They hold exhibitions and parties designed to entertain and inform people.

 Did You Know?
 At least two million people die each year from malaria and other mosquito born diseases.